luickk/remoteCacheToGo/README.md

 // creating unencrypted network interfce for cache with name "remote" remoteCache.RemoteConnHandler("127.0.0.1", 8000)

-// creating encrypted network interface for cache with name "remote" and the password hash "test" and enabled dosProtection
+// creating encrypted network interface for cache with name "remote" and the password hash
-// serverCert & Key are passed hardcoded only for testing purposes remoteCache.RemoteTlsConnHandler("127.0.0.1", 8001, "test", true, serverCert, serverKey)
+// serverCert & Key are passed hardcoded only for testing purposes remoteCache.RemoteTlsConnHandler("127.0.0.1", 8001, "test", serverCert, serverKey)

 ```